dantman/gareth/README.md

 Gareth uses a STOMP server to communicate events — such as repository fetch requests and progress updates — between web requests, extra processes like the taskrunner, and clients listening over socket.io connections.

 Gareth is developed against the Apache [Apollo][] STOMP server and hasn't been tested at all against any other STOMP server.

-## Installation and development
-Gareth requires some fairly heavy dependencies to function correctly.
-If you are not installing this in production the best way to run Gareth is to use [Gareth Vagrant][] which will use Vagrant to setup a Virtual Machine and install Gareth and all of it's dependencies into that VM separate from the rest of your system.

 ## General setup
 1. Create a settings file at `gareth/settings_user.py`; There is a `settings_user-sample.py` you can use as a base.